smilence86/chia_tracker/README.md

 # chia_tracker

-Tracking your chia wallets and receiving notifications which getting rewards from mining xch coin.
+Tracking your chia wallets and receiving notifications when balance of account changed.

 You can configure multi-wallets to tracking, notifier for multi-users to receiving, It's safe and will not leak your wallet address or something else, run it at your own local devices without risk.